Azure/ObjectDetectionUsingCntk/README.md

 PREREQUISITES
 --------------

 This tutorial was tested using CNTK v2.0.0, and assumes that CNTK was installed with the (default) Anaconda Python interpreter.
-Note that the code will not run on previous versions of CNTK due to breaking changes.
+Note that the code will only run on v2.0 due to breaking changes in other versions.

 CNTK can be easily installed by following the instructions on the [script-driven installation page](https://github.com/Microsoft/CNTK/wiki/Setup-Windows-Binary-Script).
 This will also automatically add an Anaconda Python distribution.
 At the time of writing, the default python version is 3.5.